Art Museum of Greater Lafayette In-Person EXHIBIT: It Goes Without Saying: Works by Joe Rohrman

 - Price: FREE, advance ticket registration is required for entry to the galleries.
 See our website for tickets and more information, under the VISIT tab.

-PLEASE NOTE: The museum is now open to visitors on Tuesdays, Thursdays, and Saturdays and requires free advance ticket registration for entry to the galleries.
+PLEASE NOTE: The museum is now open to visitors on Tuesdays, Thursdays, Saturdays & Sundays and requires free advance ticket registration for entry to the galleries.
 See our website for tickets and more information, under the VISIT tab.

 To create something that has never been here before is one of the deepest yearnings of any artist.
 Beginning with nothing more than an idea, concept, and vision, artists will then use various media to achieve their desired final product.
 In whatever form used, serious artists consistently attempt to deliver expected results with maybe an element of surprise.
 My medium of choice has been clay for the past forty years of my career and I have attempted to create three-dimensional, unique, representational, art that speaks, in a quirky way, to a wide audience.